vista-art/fragmentcolor/docs/api/texture/mipmap/format.md

 # Mipmap::format

-Return the wgpu texture format the chain was built for — the same `format` you passed to `build(...)`.
+Return the wgpu texture format the chain was built for: the same `format` you passed to `build(...)`.
 Useful when you receive a chain you didn't build yourself (passed in from another thread or stored in a cache) and need to confirm it matches the format your shader expects before uploading.

 ## Example